wf5w/POTAutils/README.md

 $ yspots -m ft8 -b 20
 ```

-# spots
+## spots

 This is a version of POTA spots that does NOT use yad. it uses jq.
-spots and yspots are separate files.
-They are not guaranteed to be in sync.
+spots and yspots are separate files. spots has options -b and -m, like its counterpart yspots.

 It outputs to:
 * stdout